raymondworkshop/old.myblog/_posts/learning/2020-08-20-a-pleasure-of-life-and-career.md

 ---
 layout: post
 title: "[Updating] !!
-Goal: Build frameworks or strategies for a pleasure of life"
+Goal: Build frameworks or strategies for a pleasure of life and career"
 date: 2020-08-20
 comments: true
 categories: [learning]
 abstract: "[Updating]  !!
-Goal: Build frameworks or strategies for a pleasure of life"
+Goal: Build frameworks or strategies for a pleasure of life and career"
 ---

 #### **Goal: a pleasure of life - healthy, free, wealthy, and loved**

-##### Build my career
+##### Build my career or business -> **ample income** + **providing satisfaction**
+  * **TIME** I spend, and **a high savings rate** as the seeds of wealth is a requirement

+  * three Paths  -> financially independent
+    - the high-income-producing, high-level leadership path  -> senior executives of public corporations
+    - the self-employed, risk-taking, investing-in-my-business approach  -> owners/managers of successful businesses
+    - the frugal, steady-as-she-goes journey

+  * Solution -> one matches between  **skills, abilities,characteristics and the environment/market**
+    - **understanding of our own strengths and weaknesses**
+      + **Recognize my strengths** and **creating goals** as a starting point
+    - finding a career that **makes full use of one's competencies  like skills, abilities,characteristics**
+    - if you love your job, if it provides you with **the life-style** and **level of freedom you desire**, then working is great
+      + learn **what it's like to work** so you can check the field was of interest to you
+      + whether survive in **the type of environments/market**
+      + whether like **the work you are doing**
+      + check what we liked and didn't like about work, what we are interested in and able to do

-  * TODO
+  * **Margin** Required
+    - **Money gives you the independence and options to choose**
+    - **generating multiple sources of revenue**
+      + **opportunities to expand revenue generation** and a setup for a future career move
+      + or part-time career
+      + **translate hobbies into income-producing activities**
+        - **pursue other interests** that could lead to a new career or your own business
+      + the needs of the future customers
+        - "what do u need and what are your problems with current products?"

 ###### build business - do more - **action > theory**
   * an **exciting & meaningful mission** to help channelize energy & thoughts
     - build a purpose
       + identify a clear mission, and head toward it